kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	A. A shift of the oxygen dissociation curve to the left - F
 	B. Impaired wound healing and increased risk of wound breakdown - T
 	C. Impaired mucociliary function - T
-	D. No change in cardiovascular function when stopped 1 day before surgery - T
+	D. No change in cardiovascular function when stopped 1 day before surgery
 	E. An increase in pulse rate and mean arterial pressure - T

-#### Answer: A. A shift of the oxygen dissociation curve to the left - ?
+#### Answer: A. A shift of the oxygen dissociation curve to the left - *FALSE* = D. No change in cardiovascular function when stopped 1 day before surgery - TRUE
+- Sudden cessation in smoking causes a rebound tachycardia and hypertension, which is temporary and mostly resultant from the irritability and depression of cravings.
+Cardiovascular and respiratory function will improve long term and aid in recovery from surgery, anaesthesia and wound healing on stopping smoking.
+Effects are related to the volume and frequency of smoking for individual patients.

 ### Q80	- LEARN
 Which of the following phases is correctly matched with its physiological action within the _cardiac ventricular muscle action_ potential graph?